Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/increasing_public_cloud_quota/guide.en-gb.md

 This procedure allows you to manually request a quota increase and validate it with an upfront payment (Public Cloud credit).

-Log in to the [OVHcloud Control Panel](/links/manager), go to the `Public Cloud`{.action} section, and select the Public Cloud project concerned.
+Log in to the [OVHcloud Control Panel](/links/manager), go to the `Public Cloud`{.action} section and select the Public Cloud project concerned.

 In the left-hand sidebar, click on `Quota & Regions`{.action} under **Settings**.